Here at All Language Resources, we take great pride in writing comprehensive reviews of language learning resources.

 There’s a lot of casual banter between the hosts which can make things more interesting, but also makes the lessons take longer than they may need to.

 The hosts tend to speak a lot in English throughout the lessons – too much so, in my opinion.
-Although, it is possible to listen to only the dialogue which would be entirely in Cantonese.
+Although, it is possible to listen to only the dialogue which would be entirely in Thai.

 As you move up to higher levels, there is a noticeable drop in the amount of English used.

-Included in the lessons are the Lesson Notes.
+Included in the lessons are Lesson Notes.

 These are quite useful as you’ll learn more about grammar and culture.